 Consent requires words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with another person.
 Silence or the absence of resistance does not imply consent.
 It is a voluntary agreement to engage in sexual activity between individuals of legal age.
 Consent means the person is freely giving their present agreement to engage in sexual activity.
 Consent must be given at every stage of sexual activity.
 Past consent does not imply future consent.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.

 Parties are encouraged to talk openly with each other to ensure a positive sexual experience.

 Consent does not exist in the absence of a clear, affirmative agreement.
 Consent may be withdrawn at any time.
 Coercion, force, or threat of either invalidates consent.
 Children and individuals who are mentally incapacitated or physically helpless cannot consent.
 A person who is incapacitated due to the use of drugs or alcohol, who is asleep or unconscious, or who is incapacitated because of an intellectual or other disability, does not have the capacity to give consent.
 Mentally incapacitated includes a person under the influences of alcohol, narcotic, anesthetic or other substances administered without the person’s consent.
 Physically helpless includes a person who is asleep or not conscious, unable to withhold or withdraw consent or unable to communicate non-consent and the condition is reasonably known to the person.
 Corroboration of testimony is not required to show a lack of consent.

-The College prohibits consensual relationships between individuals where a professional power differential exists.
+The University prohibits consensual relationships between individuals where a professional power differential exists.
 Augsburg faculty and staff do not engage in sexual activities or contact with students, supervisees, trainees, or other colleagues over whom they exercise professional authority.

 Faculty can refer to the Faculty Handbook Section 2.5, Professional Relationships.